faiface/generics/README.md

 There are four main advantages of my syntax compared to the other proposals:
 1. **It's clear where a type parameter gets inferred.** In my proposal concrete type of a type parameter gets inferred exactly where the `type` keyword is.
 With other proposals, it's not clear where it gets inferred and if it can be inferred.
 2. **It's clear whether a type parameter must be specified manually by the caller.** In my proposal, if a type parameter is unnamed, it must be specified by the caller manually.
-Otherwise it gets inferred from an argument.
+Otherwise, it gets inferred from an argument.
 There is never a choice between specifying and inferring.
-In other proposal, it's not clear when the caller must specify the types manually and when they can be inferred, because it depends on the power of the type-checker.
+In other proposals, it's not clear when the caller must specify the types manually and when they can be inferred, because it depends on the power of the type-checker.
 3. **Fits in with built-in Go functions like `make` and `new`.** The unnamed type parameters even make it possible to give a type to the built-in `new` function.
 The `make` function is a little more [funky](https://faiface.github.io/funky-tour/).
 It would also require function overloading.
 4. **No extra parentheses.** Better readability.